SoftwareAG/c8y-docs/src/documents/guides/users-guide/jasper.html.md

 * Click the "Create New" button.
 * Enter the user name and further details of the user.
 * If you want to be able to activate and deactivate SIM cards from Cumulocity, or to send SMS from Cumulocity, use the role "ACCOUNTUSER".
 Otherwise, use the role "ACCOUNTREADONLY".
-* Click "Ok" to create a user, then enter your Control Center password (not the user's password!).
+* Click "Ok" to create a user, then enter your password.
 Then click "Ok" again.
+(Note: You need to enter your password, not the password that the new user should get.)

 ![Jasper user management](/guides/users-guide/jasperadmin.png)

 The user is now created, but does not have a password yet.
 Follow the instructions emailed to you by Control Center to set a password.
 Now link your Jasper Control Center account to Cumulocity:

 * Use a Cumulocity administrator user to log in to the Cumulocity Administration application.
 * Click on the "Connectivity" menu.
+If the menu does not show, please [make sure that your user has the "admin" permission for option management](/guides/users-guide/administration#permissions).
+If the menu still does not show, contact support@cumulocity.com to make the Jasper Control Center add-on available in your tenant.
 * Enter key, URL, username and password, then click "Save".

 ![Jasper settings](/guides/users-guide/jaspersettings.png)

 The add-on is now set up.

-> If you do not see the "Connectivity" menu, please contact support@cumulocity.com for making the Jasper Control Center add-on available in your account.

 ## <a name="link-sims"></a>Linking SIMs  and mobile devices